Selly Oak railway station: Facilities

 The site has recently been expanded with the addition of a new car park with 93 free spaces, making Selly Oak station a new Park and Ride site.
 The station and line are on an embankment.

 Pedestrian and vehicular access to the station is via Bristol Rd (B384) on the northbound side, and via Heeley Rd on the southbound side.
 Access between platforms is via a covered overhead bridge, with lifts available.
 The overhead bridge has views of Bournbrook, The University of Birmingham and the city centre itself.

 The station is equipped with real-time information departure boards which were previously installed in 2006 by former Cross City Line franchise holder Central Trains.
 There are automated ticket machines and windowed ticket booths.

 Services

-The station is only served by Cross City Line trains operated by West Midlands Trains, which are currently Class 323 electrical multiple units.
-Trains call every 10–20 minutes each way during the day on Mondays to Saturdays and up to every half hour on Sundays.